kentbull/signify/protocol.md

 ### Group Keys
-The Group Key algorithm is a special key generation algorith for distributed group multisig AIDs that does not manage and keys at all.
-Instead this algoritm allows for the specification of an AID of one of the other three types to be the "local" participant in a distributed group multisig AID.
+The Group Key algorithm is a special key generation algorith for distributed group multisig AIDs that does not manage keys at all.
+Instead this algorithm allows for the specification of an AID of one of the other three types (Salty, Randy, Extern) to be the "local" participant in a distributed group multisig AID.

-All signing operations must be performed on the Signify Client on behalf of the "local" AID for this Signify Client indexed based on the local AID's location in both the signing key list and the rotation key list.
+All signing operations must be performed on the Signify Client on behalf of the "local" AID (Agent AID) for this Signify Client indexed based on the local AID's location in both the signing key list and the rotation key list.

 ### HSM Keys (Experimental)
 The SignifyPy Signify Client defines an experimental interface for declaring external modules that can be used as Signify HSM Integration Modules to allow all key generation and event signing to occur in an external Hardware Security Module (HSM).

-Two sample implementations have been defined to date, one using the Google KSM and one using a Trezure One external HSM.
+Two sample implementations have been defined to date, one using the Google KSM and one using a Trezor One external HSM.

 The following psuedo Python class represents the current, experimental interface a SHIM has to implememnt to work with SignifyPy.
 It is anticipated that each Signify Client implementation defines a similar interface.